meetecho/janus-gateway/README.md

 	-T, --ice-tcp                 Whether to enable ICE-TCP or not (warning: only works with ICE Lite)
                                   (default=off)
-	-R, --rfc-4588                Whether to enable RFC4588 retransmissions support or not  (default=off)
 	-q, --max-nack-queue=number   Maximum size of the NACK queue (in ms) per user for retransmissions
 	-t, --no-media-timer=number   Time (in s) that should pass with no media